Exawind/openturbine/docs/dev_plan.md

 ## Application Programming Interface (API)

-The primary goal of the API is to provide data structures and interfaces necessary for coupling OpenTurbine to the ExaWind CFD codes for fluid-structure-interaction simulations.
+The primary goal of the API is to provide data structures and interfaces necessary for coupling `OpenTurbine` to the ExaWind CFD codes for fluid-structure-interaction (FSI) simulations.
 For land-based wind, the interface will be designed to couple the beam finite element models and point-mass elements (e.g., representation of the nacelle) to a CFD mesh.
 We will leverage the mesh mapping that was implemented and tested in the ExaWind codes.
 The representation of the turbine geometry is handled within the fluid solver, either as a three-dimensional surface mesh for high-fidelity geometry-resolved